Generic selectors

-For any supporters who consider themselves groundhopping enthusiasts, Edinburgh is one of the most historic cities to watch football.
-Not only is Edinburgh the home of Scottish Premiership giants, Heart of Midlothian and Hibernian, but it also has plenty of lower league stadiums and clubs with rich histories to visit.
+Edinburgh is not only the home of Scottish Premiership giants such as Heart of Midlothian and Hibernian, but it also has plenty of lower-league stadiums and clubs with rich histories to visit.

-A guide to Edinburgh football teams
+A guide to football teams in Edinburgh

 1. Hearts

-Location: Gorgie, Edinburgh
+• Location: Gorgie, Edinburgh

-Stadium: Tynecastle Park
+• Stadium: Tynecastle Park

-Capacity: 19,852
+• Capacity: 19,852

-Dating back to the 19th century, this is the oldest stadium out of all the Edinburgh football teams and is one of the most recognisable venues in Scottish football.
+Dating back to the 19th century, this is the oldest stadium out of all the football teams in Edinburgh and is one of the most recognisable venues in Scottish football.
 With a capacity of nearly 20,000, Tynecastle Park is located in the west of Edinburgh and is renowned for its hostile atmosphere in big games against city rivals Hibernian and the two Glasgow clubs.

 Hearts have been extremely successful on the pitch historically, sitting only behind Celtic, Rangers, and Aberdeen in terms of major trophies.
-In their 150-year history, Hearts have won four Scottish league titles, eight Scottish Cups, and four Scottish League Cups.
-This includes the 1960 League and Cup double under the guidance of legendary manager, Tommy Walker.
+In their 150-year history, Hearts have won four Scottish League titles, eight Scottish Cups, and four Scottish League Cups.
+This includes the 1960 League and Cup double under the guidance of legendary manager Tommy Walker.

 On the occasions that Hearts reach the group stages of a European competition, Tynecastle Park is a special place to visit.
 Their most recent European campaign was last year’s Europa Conference League, where they played Fiorentina, İstanbul Başakşehir, and FK RFS.